- What causes a 404 Error?

 Now that we have seen how a 404 Error occurs, let us now see how these 404 errors can be found or tracked and fixed on WordPress websites.

-Platinum SEO WordPress Plugin V2.0.6 has now enabled its users to find and log all 404 errors on their WordPress blog or Website.
+Platinum SEO WordPress Plugin as now enabled its users to find and log all 404 errors on their WordPress blog or Website.
 These include errors encountered by both users and bots.
 To enable tracking and logging of 404 errors using Platinum SEO Plugin for WordPress, go to Platinum SEO and Social Pack->SEO->Permalinks Settings page of the plugin.

 Scroll down to the section on 404 Errors.
 Under this section, enable the “Track 404 Errors” setting to monitor all 404 errors on the website.